lamerecarter/scattered-invoice-threat-hunt/README.md

 (Insert screenshot)

 Why This Matters:
-Infostealers commonly harvest saved passwords, browser data, and authentication tokens which are later sold or shared among threat actors for account compromise operations.
+Infostealers commonly harvest browser credentials, authentication tokens, and saved passwords that are later sold or shared among threat actors.
+These stolen credentials often serve as the initial access vector for cloud account compromise.

----

-🏁 Flag 25: Immediate Containment Action
+🏁 Flag 28: Immediate Containment Action

 MITRE:
 TA0108 — Containment (Incident Response)

 Question:
-What should be the first containment action taken by defenders?
+What should be the first containment action taken by defenders after identifying the compromise?

 Answer
 Revoke Sessions